kodpe/gnl-station-tester/README.md

 > clone in your gnl repo then "make"

-- now works on linux (with valgrind summary) and macOS
+- works on linux (with valgrind summary) and macOS (without leaks check)
 - better tests
 - still not testing the bonus part